dukke/Transit/README.md

 * Looks integrated on Windows (80%/90% of desktop users use Windows) and also works well on other OSes
 * Light and Dark versions;
 * Easily override and customize colors by overriding JavaFX CSS variables
-* Only relies on JavaFX CSS, JavaFX API and Java code (no other "foreign" technologies)
 * Samples and theme tester app on samples sub-project
 * Lots of real-world, recognized Java apps already using it (NASA's applications, applications used in the White House, etc.) (JMetro and Transit)
 * Leverages lessons learned developing JMetro theme